SigmaQuan/Better-Python-59-Ways/README.md

 - 2. Calling repr on built-in Python types will produce the printable string version of a value.
 These repr strings could be passed to the eval built-in function to get back the original value.
-- 3. %s in format strings will produce human-readable strings like str.%r will produce printable strings like repr.
+- 3. %s in format strings will produce human-readable strings like str. %r will produce printable strings like repr.
 - 4. You can define the __repr__ method to customize the printable representation of a class and provide more detailed debugging